Caddickbrown/SApps/HTMLKanban/HTMLKanban - README.md

 A simple, markdown-based Kanban App contained in a single HTML File.

 ## Background
 I wanted a simple kanban app that I didn't need to install.
 I also wanted to be able to use it on any computer, even from a USB Drive.
+Additionally being able to export and import a standardised file was useful so I added that in.

 ## Usage
 1. Download the latest release.